plaid/react-native-plaid-link-sdk/README.md

 (cd ios && pod install)
 ```

-Add a Run Script build phase (after the [CP] Embed Pods Frameworks step) to your target as [described in Plaid Link for iOS documentation][plaid_iosscripts].
-This strips simulator symbols from App Store release builds.

 That's it if using a recent react-native version with [autolinking][autolinking] support.

 ### Manual Integration